 “Customers don't know what they don't know and lean on businesses and account managers or customer success managers to tell them where to get started,” says Michael Renahan, Senior Manager, Customer Success at HubSpot.
 "That said, a strong customer success team focuses on proactive behaviors, not reactive.”

 Renahan suggests that customer success teams create a guided experience through proactive calls, emails, or in-app experiences.
 This will drive the best results for your company long-term.

 “Customers buy software because they want to solve a pain point.
 That pain point, however, is just the beginning of their journey.
 Success adoption starts with solving for pain, then expanding into opportunity,” he says.

 Track and share your successes.

-If you're a rep or agent, be sure to share your accomplishments with your manager, colleagues, or via internal blogs or team emails to ensure people around the company know how you're successfully retaining, gaining, delighting loyal customers.
+If you're a rep or agent, be sure to share your accomplishments with your manager, colleagues, or internal communications to ensure the wider company knows how you're successfully retaining, gaining, and delighting loyal customers.

-How Companies Can Solve for the Customer in 2022
+How Companies Can Solve for the Customer in 2024